Women’s Representation in the Parliament

 - Most of the objectives were achieved in line to the designed targets.
 This can be seen from the time schedule, material delivered, participation, knowledge and designing plan of action activities prepared by participants who demonstrated better capacity after the training.

 - The positive outcomes are the commitment of the executives to develop gender responsive programs; on the other side, NGOs and academicians showed that they will monitor the whole process of gender responsive budgeting in South Sumatera.
-However, it still needs to hold further trainings to strengthen their capacity in certain monitoring methods.
+However, it still needs to hold further training to strengthen their capacity in certain monitoring methods.

 A. Analyse the linkages between set out goals to achieve